 Many researchers have used the term innovation to identify technology-based product and process innovations (see Crossan and Apaydin, 2010 for a review).
-However, while the importance of technology and technological innovation for firms is undeniable, the concept of innovation is broader, and technological innovation is only one type of innovation that firms generate or adopt (Damanpour, 2020).
+However, while the importance of technology and technological innovation for firms is undeniable, the concept of innovation is broader, and technological innovation that firms generate or adopt (Damanpour, 2020).